spacestation13/byond-builds/README.md

 * This repository may be force-pushed and squashed to a single commit at any time.
   * One reason for this to possibly occur is if GitHub requests we decrease our repository size.
-* The above policies can change at any time, please contact @ZeWaka on Discord if you seek changes.
 * A minimum of one month of notice will be given for any breaking changes.
+  * Yes, this includes removing the n-3 BYOND version.
 * It's common for beta BYOND versions to be completely broken and unable to compile SS13 codebases.
 This mirror does not differentiate between broken versions in any way.
+* The above policies can change at any time, please contact @ZeWaka on Discord if you seek changes.
-* Some BYOND releases lack linux releases, as they're client-only.
+* Some BYOND versions lack linux releases, as they're client-only.
 These can be identified by the lack of the `byond_linux.zip`.

 For additional warranty and disclaimer information, please see the [LICENSE](./LICENSE).